-A winter in San Diego is anything but brutal, although our “cold” season is from December through February.
-Here are our top 7 DIY tips to winterize your San Diego home to reduce energy usage and keep your family safe.
+Luckily for residents, winter in San Diego is anything but brutal.
+Our “cold” season usually runs from December through February, and while it’s relatively mild, there are some steps to be taken in order to winterize your home and keep energy bills low.
+Below are our top 7 DIY tips to winterize your San Diego home to reduce energy usage and keep your family safe.
+Once you have taken these steps, you will be amazed at the difference they can make in driving energy costs down.

 2. Close Your Fireplace

 Here is an easy but useful trick that is often forgotten!
-Although fireplaces aren’t used abundantly in San Diego, ensure to close the flue in your fireplace to prevent cold air from circulating back into the house.
+Although fireplaces aren’t used abundantly in San Diego, ensure to close the flue in your fireplace to prevent heat from escaping and cold air from circulating back into the house.
 Enclosed fireplaces with glass doors or glass walls are meant to keep the warm air in the house and the cold air out.

 If your furnace filters are dirty and not well maintained, it causes your furnace to work harder and ultimately, costs you more money.
 This is an easy thing to forget, but in the winter season, it’s especially important to change your filter in order to prevent restricted airflow and unnecessary energy usage.
 For an easy and eco-friendly change, consider switching to a permanent filter.
 We recommend a genuine HEPA filter, it will cost more upfront, but the permanent filter catches 80-90% more bacteria, mold, and airborne particles than replaceable filters.
 When purchasing a HEPA filter, ensure you buy name brand for better results.